hazymorning/origami_weather/README.md

         above: 40
 ```

 State, numeric state, screen size, user, and `and`/`or`/`not` conditions are supported.
+A `numeric_state` condition can read an `attribute` instead of the state.
+If you list several conditions, all of them have to pass.
 Visibility also works at the container level.

-**Free positioning** — any button can be pulled out of its container and placed anywhere on the card:
+**Free positioning.** Any button can be pulled out of its container and placed anywhere on the card:

 ```yaml
 buttons: